Vajiralongkorn

-He accepted the throne on the night of 1 December 2016.
-His coronation took place from 4–6 May 2019.
-The Thai government retroactively declared his reign to have begun on 13 October 2016, upon his father's death.
-As the tenth monarch of the Chakri dynasty, he is also styled as Rama X. Aged 64 at that time, Vajiralongkorn became the oldest Thai monarch to ascend to the throne.
+Vajiralongkorn (born 28 July 1952), titled Rama X, is King of Thailand.

+The only son of King Bhumibol Adulyadej (Rama IX) and Queen Sirikit, he was made crown prince by his father in 1972, at the age of 20.
+After his father's death on 13 October 2016, he requested that his formal accession ceremony be delayed to allow for time to mourn his father.
+On 1 December 2016, he formally accepted the throne, becoming the tenth Thai monarch of the Chakri dynasty and, at the age of 64, the oldest to ascend to the throne.
+The government retroactively declared his reign to have begun at his father's death on 13 October 2016.
+His coronation took place from 4 to 6 May 2019.

-He is the wealthiest monarch in the world, with a net worth estimated to be between US$30 billion and US$70 billion.
+Vajiralongkorn is the wealthiest monarch in the world, with an estimated net worth between US$30 billion and US$70 billion.

 Early life and education

 Vajiralongkorn was born on 28 July 1952 at 17:45 in the Amphorn Sathan Residential Hall of the Dusit Palace in Bangkok.
-When the crown prince was one year old, Somdet Phra Sangkharat Chao Kromma Luang Vajirananavongs, the 13th Supreme Patriarch of Thailand of the Rattanakosin Era, gave the child his first name at birth, Vajiralongkorn Boromchakrayadisorn Santatiwong Thewetthamrongsuboribal Abhikkunupakornmahitaladulyadej Bhumibolnaretwarangkun Kittisirisombunsawangwat Boromkhattiyarajakumarn.
+When the crown prince was one year old, Somdet Phra Sangkharat Chao Kromma Luang Vajirananavongse, the 13th Supreme Patriarch of Thailand of the Rattanakosin Era, gave the child his first name at birth, Vajiralongkorn Boromchakrayadisorn Santatiwong Thewetthamrongsuboribal Abhikkunupakornmahitaladulyadej Bhumibolnaretwarangkun Kittisirisombunsawangwat Boromkhattiyarajakumarn.

 Vajiralongkorn began his education in 1956 when he entered kindergarten at the Chitralada School in Dusit Palace.
-After completing Mathayom 1 (grade seven), he was sent to be educated at private schools in the United Kingdom, first at a prep school, King's Mead, Seaford, Sussex, and then at Millfield School, in Somerset, where he completed his secondary education in July 1970.
-In August 1970, he attended a five-week military training course at The King's School, in Sydney, Australia.
+After completing Mathayom 1 (grade seven), he was sent to be educated at private schools in the United Kingdom, first at King's Mead prep school, Seaford, Sussex, and later at Millfield School in Somerset, where he completed his secondary education in July 1970.
+In August 1970, he attended a five-week military training course at The King's School in Sydney, Australia.

+University

 In 1972, the prince enrolled at the Royal Military College, Duntroon in Canberra, Australia.
 His education at Duntroon was divided into two parts, military training by the Australian Army and a bachelor's degree course under the auspices of the University of New South Wales.
 He graduated in 1976 as a new lieutenant with a liberal arts degree.

 In 1982, he completed a second bachelor's degree in law, with second-class honors at Sukhothai Thammathirat Open University.

 Heir apparent and social interest

 Vajiralongkorn was proclaimed crown prince on 28 December 1972 at 12:23 in the Ananta Samakhom Throne Hall, making him the third crown prince of the Chakri dynasty.
-An excerpt from the royal command to establish the title of His Royal Highness Crown Prince Maha Vajiralongkorn reads:

-He had taken up his duties while serving in the Royal Thai Armed Forces, including frequent provincial tours and representing King Bhumibol at a wide variety of official functions and ceremonies before he ascended the throne.

 Short-term monastic life

-On 6 November 1978, the prince was ordained as a monk at Wat Phra Sri Rattana Satsadaram (Temple of the Emerald Buddha), at age 26.
-As is traditional for royals, he stayed at Wat Bowonniwet Vihara for 15 days and under the monastic name "Vajiralongkornno".
+On 6 November 1978, at age 26, the prince was ordained as a monk at Wat Phra Kaew.
+As is traditional for royals, he stayed at Wat Bowonniwet Vihara for 15 days, under the monastic name "Vajiralongkornno".